JordanHC/waterloo-gatsby/src/pages/index.md

   description: >
-    Together let’s put a stop to the planned development (18F/3247) which proposes to infill most of the historic West Waterloo Dock in order to build six, high rise blocks of 646 apartments.
+    Together let’s put a stop to the planned development (18F/3247) which proposes to infill most of the historic West Waterloo Dock in order to build four high rise (10 storey) blocks of 538 units and ground floor commercial space.
 Here is how you can help..
   heading: Looking To Help?
   linkURL: /how-to-help
 ---